 - The Bitto Center.
 The Bitto valley in the Orobic Alps is home to the town of Gerola Alta, where the rare Bitto cheese is made.
 Tucci meets cheese maker Paolo Ciapparelli, who explains the history, production, and lengthy aging process of Bitto.
 We then get to watch Tucci make pizzoccheri, buckwheat-flour pasta native to the Valtellina.

 - Lake Como Fishing.
-The Lago di Como is famous as a playground for the rich.
+Lago di Como is famous as a playground for the rich.
 But rather than hang out with George Clooney et al during this visit, Tucci goes fishing with William Cavadini.
 Cavadini, the president of the Lake Como fisherman’s association Pescatori Como Alpha, cleans and cooks a meal of fresh perch while discussing his Lega Nord politics and love for its leader Matteo Salvini.
 It’s an awkward moment between the two, as Tucci points out the “human instinct for saving people” in the face of refugee policies under Salvini.
-But the moment is a political counterpoint to the Bologna episode in which Tucci met with an activist on the left.
+But the moment serves as a political counterpoint to the Bologna episode in which Tucci met with an activist on the left.

 Back in Milan

-- Osteria del Treno.
+- Osteria del Treno (reviews).
 Tucci finishes up his tour of Milan and Lombardy with a return to the city.
 But this time, rather than reveling in the young and the new, Tucci visits the Osteria del Treno.
 The Osteria’s Sala Liberty ballroom was built in 1898 as a meeting hall for the unionized rail workers who worked at the nearby Stazione Centrale.
 At Osteria del Treno’s Sala Liberty Tucci and his wife dine on veal shank, potatoes, and other Slow Food-approved Milanese dishes while they listen to traditional live music.

 Episode 5: Florence and Tuscany